Administrative Order No. DEQ-13-2023

 Fuel tank farms provide gasoline, diesel and jet fuel to people in Oregon.
 However, many tanks in Oregon may be vulnerable to earthquakes, which means they present a risk to the local communities and the environment.

 A rules advisory committee is a group of people who represent various interests on an issue and provide input and suggestions during the development of new rules.
-DEQ will work with Department of Geology and Mineral Industries to select committee members to represent the range of interested groups for this program.
+DEQ worked with Department of Geology and Mineral Industries to select committee members to represent the range of interested groups for this program.

 All rulemaking processes at DEQ must evaluate the potential impacts to traditionally underrepresented communities.